INESCTEC/ewh-flex/README.md

 ### Mandatory inputs

+The current version allows two alternatives:

-To utilize this tool effectively, users are required to provide an Electric Water Heater (EWH) dataset in JSON format, comprising only timestamps and electrical consumption data (in watts) with minute resolution.
+1. To utilize this tool effectively, users are required to provide an Electric Water Heater (EWH) dataset in JSON format, comprising only timestamps and electrical consumption data (in watts) with minute resolution.
+From this standpoint, the water usage calendar is detected using the built-in load-to-usage converter.
 An illustrative example file can be found in the 'data' folder for reference (``data_example_7_days.json``).

+2. As an alternative, the user can provide only some water usage calendar (e.g. baths), including the start period and respective duration.
+From this standpoint, the estimated read load diagram is created by a built-in usage-to-load converter.
+An illustrative example file can be found in the 'data' folder for reference (``input_data.json``).

 ### Optional (but recommended) inputs